ansible/ansible/docs/docsite/rst/intro_getting_started.rst

 ````````

 Now that you've read :doc:`intro_installation` and installed Ansible, it's time to get
-started with some ad-hoc commands.

-What we are showing first are not the powerful configuration/deployment/orchestration features of Ansible.
-These features are handled by playbooks which are covered in a separate section.
+started.

+Before we begin to use the more powerful configuration management, deployment,
+and orchestration features of Ansible we will spend some time getting Ansible
+up and running.

+Throughout this section we will be making use of the ad-hoc command feature of
+Ansible.
+You can read more about it in the :doc:`intro_adhoc` section.
+Once
-This section is about how to initially get Ansible running.
-Once you understand these concepts, read :doc:`intro_adhoc` for some more detail, and then you'll be ready to begin learning about playbooks and explore the most interesting parts!
+you understand thse concepts you'll be ready to learn more about playbooks and
+explore the more intersting aspects of Ansible.

 .. _remote_connection_information: